Azure/Mission-Critical-Online/docs/reference-implementation/DeployAndTest-DevOps-Zero-Downtime-Update-Strategy.md

 # Environments

-As already described in the previous section, AlwaysOn uses two types of environment: short-lived and permanent.
+As already described in the previous section, Azure Mission-Critical uses two types of environment: short-lived and permanent.

 ## Short-lived